TheSethRose/Time-Capsule/README.md

 # Time Capsule

 Time Capsule is a powerful tool designed to continuously capture and store your digital activities, creating a comprehensive digital memory.
-Currently, it focuses on audio capture and transcription, with plans to expand to other forms of digital activity logging and advanced memory recall features.
+It provides a core system for data management with plans to expand to a web interface for interaction and optional plugins for various data capture methods.

 ## 🚧 Work in Progress 🚧

 **DISCLAIMER: Time Capsule is currently under heavy construction.
-Many features mentioned in this README are planned but not yet implemented.
-The current version focuses primarily on audio capture and transcription.**
+Many features mentioned in this README are planned but not yet implemented.**

 ## ✨ Current Features